algorithmica-org/algorithmica/content/english/hpc/simd/moving.md

 In the first version, assuming that arrays `a`, `b` and `c` are all 64-byte *aligned* (the addresses of their first elements are divisible by 64, and so they start at the beginning of a cache line), roughly half of reads and writes will be "bad" because they cross a cache line boundary.

 Note that the performance difference is caused by the cache system and not by the instructions themselves.
 On most modern architectures, the `loadu` / `storeu` intrinsics should be equally as fast as `load` / `store` given that in both cases the blocks only span one cache line.
-The advantage of the latter is that they can act as free run-time assertions that all reads and writes are aligned.
+The advantage of the latter is that they can act as free run time assertions that all reads and writes are aligned.

 This makes it important to properly [align](/hpc/cpu-cache/alignment) arrays and other data on allocation, and it is also one of the reasons why compilers can't always [auto-vectorize](../auto-vectorization) efficiently.
 For most purposes, we only need to guarantee that any 32-byte SIMD block will not cross a cache line boundary, and we can specify this alignment with the `alignas` specifier: